-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas supply.
+Gas No gas supply.
+Gas ino gas suppry.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Visible plumbing pipework comprises metal and PVC materials.
-The bathroom comprises a low level W.C., wash hand basin and bath unit with shower over.
+The bathroom comprises a low level WC, wash hand basin and bath unit.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-In the kitchen there is a gas fired central heating boiler which supplies a system of steel panelled radiators and also provides domestic hot water.
+There are electric storage heaters located in the living room and sitting room.
+There is no access to a hot water cylinder in the property.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed to be connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Smoke detectors visible.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-For flats / maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-At the time of inspection the property was unoccupied, unfurnished and floors covered.
-Fitted floor coverings have not been moved.
+At the time of inspection the property was occupied, furnished and floors covered.
+Furniture, personal belongings (particularly in cupboards) and fitted floor coverings have not been moved.

-No inspection of a sub-floor area could be carried out due to the position of the flat in the block.
-The inspection of the roof space was restricted due to the presence of insulation materials.
-In keeping with Health and Safety directives, insulation materials have not been disturbed.
+No inspection of a sub-floor area could be carried out due to the position of the flat in the building.
+The inspection of the roof space was restricted to a head and shoulders inspection due to the position of the hatch and the lack of suitable crawl boards.